Dhaka District: History

-The administrative Dhaka District was first established in 1772, but the existence of urbanised settlements in the area that is now Dhaka city – dates from the 7th century.
-The present day Savar was the capital of the Sanbagh Kingdom during seventh and eighth century.
+The administrative Dhaka District was first established in 1772, but the existence of urbanised settlements in the area that is now Dhaka city—dates from the 7th century.
+The present-day Savar was the capital of the Sanbagh Kingdom during the seventh and eighth centuries.
 The city area of Dhaka was ruled by the Buddhist kingdom of Kamarupa and the Pala Empire before passing to the control of the Hindu Sena dynasty in the 9th century.
-Many believe that the name of the city was derived after the establishment of the Goddess Dhakeshwari's temple by Ballal Sena in the 12th century.
-Dhaka and its surrounding area was identified as Bengalla around that period.
+Many believe that the name of the city was derived after the establishment of the goddess Dhakeshwari's temple by Ballal Sena in the 12th century.
+Dhaka and its surrounding area were identified as Bengalla around that period.
 The town itself consisted of a few market centres like Lakshmi Bazar, Shankhari Bazar, Tanti Bazar, Patuatuli, Kumartuli, Bania Nagar and Goal Nagar.
 After the Sena dynasty, Dhaka was successively ruled by the Turkish and Afghan governors descending from the Delhi Sultanate before the arrival of the Mughals in 1608.

-The development of townships and a significant growth in population came as the city was proclaimed the capital of Bengal under Mughal rule in 1608.
-During Mughal rule the areas currently under Dhaka district was famous for its textile products – especially the Muslin.
+The development of townships and significant growth in population came as the city was proclaimed the capital of Bengal under Mughal rule in 1608.
+During Mughal rule the areas currently under Dhaka district were famous for their textile products—especially the Muslin.
 Mughal subahdar Islam Khan was the first administrator of the city.
 Khan named the town "Jahangir Nagar" (City of Jahangir) in honour of the Mughal emperor Jahangir, although this name was dropped soon after Jahangir's death.
-The main expansion of the city took place under Mughal general Shaista Khan.
+The main expansion of the city took place under the Mughal general Shaista Khan.
 The city then measured 19 by 13 km, with a population of nearly a million people.
 The city passed to the control of the British East India Company in 1757 after the Battle of Plassey and eventually to the Crown, British Empire, in 1765 at the Battle of Buxar.
 The city's population shrank dramatically during this period as the prominence of Kolkata rose, but substantive development and modernisation eventually followed.
-A modern civic water supply system was introduced in 1874 and electricity supply launched in 1878.
-The Dhaka Cantonment was established near the city, serving as a base for British and Indian soldiers.
+A modern civic water supply system was introduced in 1874 and an electricity supply was launched in 1878.
+The Dhaka Cantonment was established near the city, serving as a base for British Indian military personnel.

 During the abortive Partition of Bengal in 1905, Dhaka was declared to be the capital of the newly established state of Eastern Bengal and Assam, but Bengal was reunited in 1911.
-The rural areas under present Dhaka district, especially Dohar Upazila were used for the production of indigo.
+The rural areas under the present Dhaka district, especially Dohar Upazila were used for the production of indigo.